Kylian Mbappe to Real Madrid: French forward to be announced and will receive £85m bonus after leaving PSG

 Kylian Mbappe left Paris Saint-Germain at the end of this season; the 25-year-old cost the French club £166m in 2018 but has left on a free transfer; Real Madrid, who secured a 15th Champions League title on Saturday, have been long-term admirers of Mbappe

-Real will pay the signing-on bonus in installments throughout his time at the club.
+The 25-year-old will receive a signing bonus of just over £85m from Real, who will pay the fee in instalments over the duration of his five-year contract at the Bernabeu.

-Real Madrid have been long-term admirers of Mbappe, having tried to sign him in 2022, but the French forward committed to a new two-year deal at the Parc des Princes, which has now expired.
+Real have been long-term admirers of Mbappe, having tried to sign him in 2022, but the French forward committed to a new two-year deal at the Parc des Princes.

-Mbappe refused to activate a one-year extension in his PSG contract, which has allowed him to move for nothing, just six years after costing the French club £166m.
+However, Mbappe refused to activate a one-year extension in his PSG contract, which has allowed him to move for nothing just six years after costing the French club £166m.

-The World Cup winner has taken a pay cut to move to the Santiago Bernabeu.
-Mbappe was on €75m (£63.9m) gross in the final year of his PSG contract, and was also getting a €30m-a-year (£25.6m) signing-on bonus.

 Mbappe's departure has freed up at least €220m (£187.5m) of gross cost to PSG.